Dengiz Beg Rumlu: Biography

+The Portuguese diplomat and missionary Antonio de Gouvea mentions him in his Relaçam as an old nobleman of Abbas's own household and one of the captains of the Shah's army, and lord of the town of Camará (possibly modern Kamareh district).
+De Gouvea recounts a Persian night assault on a Ottoman-held fortress, where a valorous young man named Aras Beg, described as son of Dengiz Beg who was one of the few Persians killed, cut down by an Ottoman soldier after he'd already taken four enemy heads.

-In late 1609, Abbas I sent the Portuguese diplomat and missionary Antonio de Gouvea (now in Safavid service) back to Spain (at that time Portugal was in Iberian Union with Spain) and Rome in order to construct an alliance against the common enemy; the Ottoman Turks.
+In late 1609, Abbas I sent De Gouvea (now in Safavid service) back to Spain (at that time Portugal was in Iberian Union with Spain) and Rome in order to construct an alliance against the common enemy; the Ottoman Turks.
 Dengiz Beg Rumlu, merchant by profession and a member of the Turkoman Rumlu tribe, was assigned to accompany de Gouvea as merchant-envoy with some 100 bales of raw silk.
+Before departing, the embassy stopped for four days at Dengiz Beg's home town of Camará, which had been suffering a two-year drought.
+The townspeople asked the Augustinian friars to pray for rain during Mass; rain followed the next day, which Gouvea framed as evidence of divine favor toward the Catholic priests, much to Dengiz Beg's pride in front of his own people.

 At the Spanish court of Philip III (1598–1621), where they arrived in 1611, a major misunderstanding arose; Dengiz Beg had sold more than half of the total bales of silk for his own profit.
 (Note: According to Blow (2009), it would be hard to believe that Dengiz sold half of the total amount of silk; had Dengiz done so, "he certainly would not have dared to return to Iran".)
 De Gouvea, without any sort of compromise with the Iranian government, suddenly offered the remaining number of silk bales as a gift to the Spanish king, even though the Iranians had intended to sell them as a sample of the silk they intended to deliver in the future.
 De Gouvea and Dengiz secured a trade agreement with Philip III, but it proved to be of no value for the Spanish government never adopted it.
 They also urged for a blockade of the Red Sea, but they were reportedly "no more successful" in this than Robert Shirley.